Kilimanjaro Frequently Asked Questions

 While it's always nice to have a doctor as a participant on our trips, we cannot guarantee a doctor's presence.
 We ask that you carefully complete the Medical Information form included in the registration materials.
 We need to be informed of any allergies you may have, medicines you are currently taking and any medical conditions that could possibly effect your ability to safely participate on a climbing expedition.

 In addition to the first aid items listed on the equipment list, there are a few additional medications that you should consider.
 These should be discussed with your personal physician and some will require a prescription.
-We want everyone to bring some of the antibiotic Ciprofloxacin and some Immodium in case of bad traveler's diarrhea.
+We want everyone to bring some of the antibiotic azithromycin ("Z-Pak") and some Immodium in case of bad traveler's diarrhea.
 Please consider both of these medications as part of your REQUIRED equipment list.
 A sleeping medication can be useful for napping on the international flights and for the first few days in Africa (due to the big time change).
 We do not recommend the automatic use of Diamox while climbing but you might find a small dose (125mg) useful if altitude sickness symptoms appear.
 Discuss this and your other medication requirements with your physician.
 Any medication should be used only if necessary and use should be discussed thoroughly with your physician and with your guide before you take the medication.